St. John Green: Later activities

-After St. John Green broke up, Baxter and Sabino formed their new band, JUMBO, with Delavalley (later replaced by Jim Pitman of Strawberry Alarm Clock), Richard Pisula (bass), and Neil Olson (drums).
+After St. John Green broke up, Baxter and Sabino formed their new band, Jumbo, with Delavalley (later replaced by Jim Pitman of Strawberry Alarm Clock), Richard Pisula (bass), and Neil Olson (drums).
 The band performed widely in California in 1969, before signing to Lou Adler’s Ode Records.
 They recorded their one and only album with producer Gary Le Mel.
 They performed back-up duties for Ode by accompanying vocalist Merry Clayton and John Phillips (of The Mamas and the Papas), two members of Adler's “stable” of artists.
 The Jumbo album was never released, for reasons unknown, and the band split up in 1971.

 Baxter worked as a session musician in Los Angeles and Hawaii in the 1970s and 1980s.
 He performed with Bonnie Bramlett, Tim Rose, and others.
-'Papabax' returned to writing music in the late 80's and released one CD of originals " URBAN RITUALS".
-He started performing again 'live' on select 'gigs' in the Pacific Northwest.
-Update: In 2022, Baxter and wife retired and relocated to Tulsa, Ok. and has since connected with the local music community and performs on select musical engagements.
+Baxter returned to writing music in the late 1980s and released one CD of originals, Urban Rituals.
+He started performing again live on select gigs in the Pacific Northwest.
+In 2022, Baxter and wife retired and relocated to Tulsa, Oklahoma, and has since connected with the local music community and performs on select musical engagements.

 Kirkland formed a trio, William Saint James, with Anne Willcocks and Jim Wilson.
 They released a self-titled album on ABC-Dunhill Records in 1972.
 Kirkland died in 2010.

 Sabino retired from music after Jumbo, creating several successful salon businesses in both California and Arizona.

-Scott went on to work with many name musicians thru out the 70's and 80's, releasing an album with his band, Song, in the early 70's.
+Scott went on to work with many name musicians throughout the 1970s and '80s, releasing an album with his band, Song, in the early '70s.
 He is still performing today in venues in and around Southern California.

-Bissot has continued to write and create his poetry and music, and headed several musical groups and studio projects both in L.A. and Las Vegas.
+Bissot has continued to write and create his poetry and music, and headed several musical groups and studio projects both in Los Angeles and Las Vegas.